Save Tax by using what you already have and need

 TOOLS OF TRADE / FBT EXEMPT ITEMS

-Items that can be packaged include Handheld/Portable Tools of Trade, Computer Software, Notebook Computers, Personal Electronic Organisers, Digital Cameras, Briefcases, Protective Clothing, and Mobile Phones.
+Items that can be packaged include Handheld/Portable Tools of Trade, Computer Software, Notebook Computers, Personal Electronic Organisers, Digital Cameras, Briefcases, Protective Clothing, Mobile Phones and now Electric Vehicles.

 If structured correctly, the Employer will be entitled to a tax deduction for the reimbursement payment to the employee (for the equipment cost), claim any GST input credit, and the employee’s salary package will only be reduced by the GST-exclusive cost of the items purchased.

 PAY EMPLOYEE SUPERANNUATION NOW

 You should avoid making last-minute superannuation payments as processing delays may cause them to be received after year end.
 If for any reasons you end up having to make last-minute payments and you would like to claim them as deductions for the current year, contact us immediately and before you make any payments for possible resolutions

 BRING FORWARD EXPENSES